4o4E/Boom/README_EN.md

 # known issues

-- [ ] Armor Stand Debug Stick Sneak-clicking on an armor stand to modify its hitbox sometimes triggers twice in a row
+- [ ] Armor Stand Debug Stick Sneak-clicking on an armorstand to modify its hitbox sometimes triggers twice in a row

+  Solution: Sneak and click on the block close to the armorstand
 - [x] ~~Lightning protection for villagers will prevent villagers from becoming zombie villagers(killed by zombies is directly dead)~~ already fixed

 # update record